sanskrit/raw_etexts_english/blogs/manasataramgini/2006-04-22_najash-rionegrina-and-yurlunggur-camfieldensis.md

 +++
-title = "Najash rionegrina and Yurlunggurxa0camfieldensis"
+title = "Najash rionegrina and Yurlunggur camfieldensis"

 +++
 During the flight with the yakShiNi we grew interested the origins of